Plot: After moving into a suburban home, a couple becomes increasingly disturbed by a nightly demonic presence – Paranormal Activity

 But perhaps the biggest element of the film’s success is the performance by Katie Featherston.
 Reminding me of Heather Donahue in Blair Witch, she manages to overcome the curse of found-footage films and make the character memorable, with the writing helping to further back that up, at no point do you feel the character is doing anything that you wouldn’t, until the ending that is.

-I fully understand why many might write this film off or moan due to its lack of action, however, I feel the best found-footage films are the ones that stick to slowly increasing the terror and leaving the jump scares to more conventional horror films.
-Afterall showing as little as possible leaves more to our imagination, and with that lets us create something more terrifying than the makers can think of.
+I fully understand why a good deal of might write this film off or moan due to its lack of action, however, I feel the best found-footage films are the ones that stick to slowly increasing the terror and leaving the jump scares to more conventional horror films.
+After all, showing as little as possible leaves more to our imagination, and with that lets us create something more terrifying than the makers can think of.